July 01, 2026

 Main entrance

 The metal I used to secure the back windows and back door entrance came from none other than Andy Warhol's nephew, the metal merchant.
-Oh, for the record, his establishment is NOT a messy & tangled scrap metal yard.

 Once again, the metal was compliments of Andy Warhol's authentic nephew.